WenqiJiang/wenqijiang.github.io/_pages/recruiting.md

 - **Research interests and skills**
   Your research interests should align with at least some areas we work on.
 The Future Computing Lab covers a wide range of topics, and we expect you to have some technical backgrounds in the topics that you wish to pursue within the group.

+## (New) FAQ

+I’ve recently received several emails regarding the PhD admission process.
+Below, I’ve summarized the most common questions:

+- How does the PhD admission process work?

+The PhD admission process at NUS School of Computing (SoC) is primarily committee-based rather than advisor-based.
+Once you apply, your application will be reviewed by multiple committee members, who will evaluate and score your profile.
+If you pass this stage, the committee will schedule an interview with you (typically with a professor other than myself).
+Finally, a committee meeting will be held to make the final decision on your application.

+If your application stands out to me, I may personally recommend you to the committee.
+However, the final decision is always made by the committee.

+The committee-based process is designed to give first-year PhD students the flexibility to rotate between different research groups before selecting their advisor by the end of the first semester.
+So there should be multiple professors who are excited about your profile.

+In some cases, more senior faculty members who are willing to support you with their own external funding may champion your application, even if you're not the highest-scoring candidate on the committee’s list.
+However, please note that this does not apply to me, at least for the Fall 2026 cycle, as I have not applied for external funding yet.

+- Should I reach out to you in advance before applying?

+Given the committee-based nature of the admission process, I cannot tell whether SoC will extend an offer to you or not, even if your profile is impressive.
+Therefore, I recommend refraining from sending emails asking about your chances, as I can only reply with “yes, please apply.”

+- What can I do after submitting my application?

+After you submit your application, I recommend filling out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdTOdF2OL1FdwiKUgV3Cnsa6yLihKaJYoGkr70aZgmF_8iySQ/viewform?usp=header) to notify me that you’ve applied.
+This will help me assess whether there’s a strong match between your profile and our research.

+If I find your profile particularly interesting, I may schedule an informal interview with you.
+Following that, I will recommend exceptional candidates to the committee.
+However, please note that I cannot offer any verbal commitments at this stage, as the final decision rests with the committee.